violentmonkey/violentmonkey.github.io/content/pages/guide/using-modern-syntax/index.md

 In this way the source code will be compiled exactly once, and saved in `dist`.

-The version of our userscript will be synced with that in `package.json`.
+The version and author of our userscript will be synced with that in `package.json`.

 ## Features